Do horse flies bother horses?

 Their biting mouthparts are used to prey on humans, antelope, cattle, horses, and pigs.
 The tsetse fly can carry diseases which it transfers to the animals it feeds on.
 In humans, they spread a serious disease called sleeping sickness.
 A tsetse fly can drink up to three times its weight in blood in one go.

-Read: What is the difference between a cold-blooded and a warm-blooded horse?
+Read: Whats the difference between a Racking Horse and a walking horse?

 Did the tsetse fly make it difficult to use draught animals?